-Family of Black U.S. Airman seeks answers after fatal shooting by Florida deputy
+Family of Black U.S. airman seeks answers after fatal shooting by Florida deputy

-Roger Fortson, a U.S. Airman who was shot and killed by a sheriff's deputy earlier this month, will be laid to rest on Friday in Atlanta.
+Roger Fortson, a U.S. airman who was shot and killed by a sheriff's deputy earlier this month, will be laid to rest on Friday in Atlanta.
+The service, at 11 a.m.
+ET, will be streamed online for the public.

 But, for the family of the 23-year-old slain senior airman, who was Black, many questions surrounding his death remain unanswered.